-Veteran's Day ideas such as the free coloring pages below can be a lot of fun for children at home, etc. but especially the Sunday School children in your church.
-Your children in your Sunday School class can color and do crafts to honor your veterans in your church, home, etc. I will be adding some crafts soon so keep coming back and visiting these Veteran's Day pages.
+The Veteran's Day ideas such as the free coloring pages below can be a lot of fun for children at home, etc. but especially the Sunday School children in your church.
+Your children in your Sunday School class can color and do crafts to honor your veterans in your church, home, etc. and then give them to the special veterans in your church during your Veterans Day church event.
+I will be adding some crafts soon so keep coming back and visiting these Veteran's Day pages.

 As I mentioned before, Veteran's Day honors the men and women who have served in the United States Armed Services.
 It is always celebrated on November 11th every year, the same day the Armistice was signed in 1918, ending the fighting in World War I.